hytechcamps/python/README.md

 ## Lecture
 The lecture uses a [PowerPoint presentation](ProgrammingWithPython.pptx) to introduce students to Python.

+## Kahoot Quiz
+Facilitate the [Kahoot quiz](https://create.kahoot.it/share/python-quiz/e5a7b299-5de3-4020-8fb3-ad4bffa9e78f) to test student retention from the lecture.
+Most of the content covered in the lecture will not be directly relevant to the code-along activity, so the results are not incredibly important.

 ## Code-Along Activity
 For the [code-along activity](TurtleCodeAlong.md), get into Python and start building something with turtle graphics.